joeypiccola/DFSConfig/README.md

 ![Build status](https://ci.appveyor.com/api/projects/status/go5gb3hsm8asca5r?svg=true&branch=master)
 # DFSConfig

-A demo DSC configuration for managing DFS.
-It leverages the xDFS DSC resource.
+A demo DSC configuration for managing DFS with the XDFS resource.

-## The Demo
+## Demo

-In the demo we'll create a branch of our DFSConfig repository named ChangeControl.
-Then we'll make an adjustment to our ChangeControl repository.
-We'll then wait for AppVeyor to run our health checks against changes.
-When our changes pass we'll manually merge them into our master branch.
-At that time we'll pull our master branch down to your pull server and publish the config.

-## How it works

-Build a configuraiton using the following xDFS resources.
+1. clone "copy" down our DFS configuration from source control
+2. create a new branch "another copy" of our DFS configuration
+3. make our changes to our new branch
+4. push our branch back up to source control
+5. lets our tests run against our new branch
+6. if "passing" manually merge our new branch with our master branch
+7. initiate a pull from our DSC pull server to source control to get our latest and "passing" configuration
+8. initial an Update-DSCConfiguration on our DFS server
+9. be patient

+## xDFS resource

 Create a domain-based DFS root
 ```powershell